CssConfEu JsConfEu 2018

 Short video of the arch in colors

-📜 Read the Goolge Privacy Policy
+📜 Read the Google Privacy Policy

 It was a tunnel of color lit cells together with an invitation to program an animation for it.
 This flyer was distributed in the vicinity: